US begins legal appeal to get Julian Assange extradited

 - In addition to this, Mr Assange would also not be sent to ADX Florence, the United States' "supermax" isolated prison, reserved for the worst offenders.

-Mr Lewis added: "The assurances are clearing binding on the United States".
+Mr Lewis said: "The assurances are clearing binding on the United States."

+He added: "The district judge's approach carries with it the risk of rewarding fugitives for their flight, and of creating an anomaly between the approach of the courts in domestic criminal proceedings, and in extradition."

+The High Court hearing is expected to end on Thursday and a decision will be made at a later date.